-If the topic of money leaves you in a cold sweat, there may be a deeper reason behind the stress.
-However, the good news is that you can absolutely put yourself in control of your financial thoughts and actions.
-By taking a step back from your worst fears and making sure you control your cash – and not the other way around – it’s possible to dismiss those negative thoughts and actually get some sleep at night.
+The good news is that you have the power to put yourself in control of your financial thoughts and actions.
+By taking a step back from your worst fears and making sure you control your cash — and not the other way around — it’s possible to dismiss those negative thoughts and actually get some sleep at night.

-How to Manage Your Financial Anxiety & Stress
+How to Manage Your Financial Anxiety and Stress

 1. Focus on the Positive